PhantomBot/PhantomBot/docs/guides/content-stable/commands/command-variables.md

 **Formulas:**

-- `(cpinput)` - the raw input supplied by the redeeming user, if set
+- `(cpinputraw)` - the raw input supplied by the redeeming user, if set

 **Labels:** twitch channelpointsevent channelpoints